geospace-code/h5fortran/README.md

   * Windows MSYS2: `pacman -S mingw-w64-x86_64-hdf5`

 Note that some precompiled HDF5 libraries include C / C++ without Fortran.
+Platforms that currently do **not** have Fortran HDF5 libraries, and thus will **not** work with h5fortran unless you compile HDF5 library for Fortran include:

+* Cygwin
+* Conda

 Build this HDF5 OO Fortran interface with Meson or CMake.
 The library `libh5fortran` is built, link it into your program as usual.